sftcd/witidtm/README.md

 Lecture slides etc are [below](#materials).

+Assessment is via assignments with marks for attendance.
+We'll cover details of those in class.
+For any students who manage to fail the module (typically by just not doing assignments;-), there's a supplemental exam and you can see some old exams [here](https://down.dsg.cs.tcd.ie/witidtm/).
+If you end up doing that exam, the marks for that count for 100% of the module-marks.

 ## Lecture/Online Session Schedule

 This year the module is fully in-person, with no streaming and no recordings.